Elaphe carinata: Description

 Elaphe carinata is a large species of snake with total length up to 240 cm.
-It is an active, predatory snake that eats everything from beetles to birds to snakes, with particular preference for the latter.
+It is an active, predatory snake that preys extensively on mice, birds, bird eggs and frogs, and sometimes on grasshoppers, beetles, lizards or other snakes.

 Taxonomy

 Etymology

-The common name refers to its habit of eating other snakes, including venomous species such as the Chinese cobra and the sharp-nosed viper.
+The common name refers to its habit of eating other snakes, including venomous species such as the sharp-nosed viper.
 It suffocates its prey by constriction, similar to the hunting technique of boas and pythons.
 Elaphe carinata also preys on rodents and other small animals.
 They are opportunistic hunters and will even forage nests.

-It is also known as Taiwan stink snake and stinking goddess which refer to this species' highly developed post-anal glands that are frequently emptied when the snake is picked up, resulting in a very strong, bad odour.
+It is also known as Taiwan stink snake and stinking goddess, referring to this species' highly developed post-anal glands, which are frequently emptied when the snake is picked up, resulting in a very strong, unpleasant odour.

 Classification

 This species shares similar characteristics and behaviours with Lampropeltis, Thamnophis, and Ophiophagus.
-However, regardless of speculation among herpetoculturists; the king ratsnake shares very little direct genetic relationship among them.
+However, regardless of speculation among herpetoculturists, the king ratsnake shares very little direct genetic relationship with them.
 Aside from appearance, the perceived similarity is due in part to the dietary habits of the king ratsnake, in particular its preference for ectothermic prey such as snakes and lizards, as well as invertebrates.

 In actuality, they share much in common genetically with other Eurasian rat snakes such as the Russian rat snake (Elaphe schrenkii) and the Japanese rat snake (Elaphe climacophora).
 They may also share a common lineage with the genera Coelognathus, Gonyosoma and Orthriophis.
-External morphological characteristics and behavior alone are generally not considered reliable taxonomic keys to classifying relationships between species, as the majority of current classification is now based on DNA evidence.
+External morphological characteristics and behaviour alone are generally not considered reliable keys to taxonomic relationships between species, as the majority of current classification is now based on DNA evidence.
 The superficial resemblance to American kingsnakes is more likely an example of convergent evolution, much like the similarities between the South American emerald tree boa (Corallus caninus) and the Indo-Australian green tree python (Morelia viridis).